Mintos Review 2025: P2P Market Leader Worth Investing Again?

 Especially in the time before Mintos became a regulated marketplace, there were some inglorious examples in which apparent conflicts of interest led to investors being disadvantaged.

-Early 2020, Finko Group had an outstanding portfolio of approximately EUR 100 million.
-At the time it was the largest non-bank lender on Mintos.
-The year before, the Finko group, which funded seven lender portfolios on Mintos, financed EUR 366 million in consumer loans while generating a profit of EUR 17.6 million.
+With an outstanding portfolio of around EUR100 million, Finko Group was the largest non-bank lender on Mintos at the start of 2020.
+In the previous year, the group, which was represented by seven lenders on Mintos, financed EUR 366 million in consumer loans.
+The Group generated a profit of EUR 17.6 million.

 In the case of Varks, Mintos was well aware of the lender’s financial situation and problems with the central bank.
-Yet, no measures were taken or initiated to protect investors.
-In the end, it was publicly communicated that a two-year repayment plan until the end of 2022 was agreed upon.
-Unsurprisingly, no funds have been returned to investors to date.
+Yet, no measures were taken or initiated to protect investors funds.
+In the end, it was publicly communicated that a two-year repayment plan was in place, serving the outstanding obgligations by the end of 2022.
+In June 2024, around EUR10 million in investor funds had still not been repaid.
+Mintos now forecasts a loss of 50% to 25%.

 Corona Crisis / Covid-19 Pandemic

 Mintos responded fairly fast to the spread of the Corona pandemic.
 As a consequence, both strategic and operational measures have been adjusted.
-In the first “Ask Mintos Anything” session on 19.03.2020, Mintos CEO Martins Sulte announced the following actions, among others:
+In the first “Ask Mintos Anything” session on 19.03.2020, Mintos CEO Martins Sulte announced the following actions: Focus on financial stabilization and consolidation of the platform, cost reduction of approx. 40%, layoff of 45 employees and downsizing of marketing budgets.

 At the time of the session, the company had EUR 3.6 million in cash available, which would allow the platform to continue its business operations as usual over the next 15 to 18 months given its current cost structure.

-Two measures that have been integrated on Mintos seemed to be very questionable though.
+Two measures that have been integrated by Mintos seemed to be very questionable though.

 In October 2019, Mintos introduced a schedule extension for the first time.
-What had been a good and understandable idea at its core (no repurchase of loans once the loan term is extended) soon became an excuses to allow lenders to maximize liquidity from investors funds.
+What has been an understandable idea in the first place (no repurchase of loans once the loan term is extended) soon became an excuses to allow lenders to maximize flexibility by the expense of investors liquidity.

-The schedule extension was increased over the course to up to 6 intervals of 31 days each.
-Later on, it was also introduced that already defaulted loans can be further postponed.
-Not only did Mintos violate its own user agreements with these actions, they also worked more in favor of (affiliaed) lenders rather than the interest of investors.
+In March 20220, the schedule extension was increased to up to 6 intervals of 31 days each.
+In the same month, Mintos announced that also defaulted loans can be further postponed.
+Not only did Mintos violate its own user agreements with these actions, they also worked more in favor of their (affiliated) lenders rather than the interest of their investor community.

 New Terms & Conditions